 BrowseAloud helps website visitors who require online reading support and those who simply prefer to listen to information instead of reading it.
 BrowseAloud is particularly useful for those with print disabilities such as dyslexia or mild visual impairments and those with English as a second language.

-How do I use BrowseAloud on the IOSH website?
+How do I use BrowseAloud on this website?

 Click on the ‘Listen or translate’ button that appears within the banner at the top of our website to launch the BrowseAloud Plus toolbar.
 This toolbar provides instant high quality speech at the touch of a button – no need to download anything.